Portia schultzi: Body structure and appearance

 The bodies of female P. schultzis are 5 to 7 mm long (smaller than other Portia species), while those of males are 4 to 6 mm long.
-The carapaces of both sexes are orange-brown with dark brown mottling, and covered with dark brown and whitish hairs lying over the surface.
+The carapaces of both sexes are orange-brown with dark brown mottling, and they are covered with dark brown and whitish hairs lying over the surface.
 Males have white tufts on their thoraxes and broad white band above the bases of the legs, and these features are less conspicuous in females.
 Both sexes have tufts of orange to dark orange above the eyes, which are fringed with pale orange hairs.
-Females' chelicerae are pale yellow with black markings at the ends, while males' orange-brown with darker markings, and those of both sexes have pale orange and white hairs.
-The abdomens of females are pale yellow with black markings and the upper sides have scattered white and orange-brown hairs.
-Males' abdomens yellow-orange to orange-brown with blackish mottling, and on the upper sides are black and light orange hairs, and nine white tufts.
-Those of females' are pale yellow and have black markings with scattered white and orange-brown hairs on the upper side, but no tufts.
-The legs of both sexes are unusually long and slender, and those of male's are orange-brown with darker markings while those of females are light yellow with blackish markings.
-In both sexes the final two segment of each leg has no other decorations, but the other segments in both sexes have brownish hairs and many robust spines, and those of males also scattered white tufts.
+Females' chelicerae are pale yellow with black markings at the ends, while males' are orange-brown with darker markings, and those of both sexes have pale orange and white hairs.
+The abdomens of females are pale yellow with black markings, and the upper sides have scattered white and orange-brown hairs.
+Males' abdomens are yellow-orange to orange-brown with blackish mottling, and on the upper sides are black and light orange hairs and nine white tufts.
+Those of females are pale yellow and have black markings with scattered white and orange-brown hairs on the upper side, but no tufts.
+The legs of both sexes are unusually long and slender, and those of males are orange-brown with darker markings while those of females are light yellow with blackish markings.
+In both sexes the final two segment of each leg has no other decorations, but the other segments in both sexes have brownish hairs and many robust spines, and those of males also have scattered white tufts.
 The palps of both sexes have pale yellow hairs and white fringes.
 All species of the genus Portia have elastic abdomens, so that those of both sexes can become almost spherical when well fed, and females' can stretch as much when producing eggs.